juicedata/juicefs/docs/en/reference/command_reference.md

 ```

 :::note
 If `juicefs` is not placed in your `$PATH`, you should run the script with the path to the script.
 For example, if `juicefs` is in current directory, you should use `./juicefs`.
 It is recommended to place `juicefs` in your `$PATH` for convenience.
-You can refer to [Installation & Upgrade](../getting-started/installation.md) for more information.
+You can refer to ["Installation"](../getting-started/installation.md) for more information.
 :::

 :::note